C-Accel2019/Glossary/glossary.md

 ## AI (Artificial Intelligence)

-In contrast to natural intelligence, which is the nature of human beings, artificial intelligence is the study of allowing machines to have a similar level of intelligence as humans, such as 'learning' and 'problem solving'.
-In modern computer science, a main stream of AI is to mimic the neural structure of human brains into designing the architecture of computational models, which are further trained using a large number of data.
-This type of approaches is commonly named as machine learning.
-Techniques developed from artificial intelligence have been used in applications such as image classification and segmentation, language translation, and self-driving cars.
+In contrast to natural intelligence, which is an emergent property of evolved organic life, artificial intelligence is the study of building machines and programming computers to perform actions that seem intelligent, such as 'learning' and 'problem solving'.
+In computer science today, a main subdiscipline in AI is [Artificial Neural Networks], which use computational models that mimic the behavior of human neurons, and can be trained to provide accurate results even in environments that contain noise.
+Another type of approach in AI is called [Machine Learning], which relies on statistical and mathematical models to analyze data.
+Techniques developed from artificial intelligence have been used in applications such as image classification and segmentation, language translation, self-driving cars, and more.

 \[**Used by:** A-6677\]